-An example of this could be if your Virtual Assistant has the responsibility to create your Instagram posts.
+An example of this could be if your Marketing Assistant has the responsibility to create your Instagram posts.
 Displaying a sense of ownership could look like them posting and looking to see how it performed and then tweaking the creation of the next post based on those metrics.

 So how do you create an environment that promotes ownership?
 While firstly, try and delegate responsibilities rather than tasks.
 Using the example above, this could be delegating responsibility for posting to Instagram using the pre-approved schedule and content strategy to achieve an xx% engagement rate or xx% follower growth on a month-by-month basis.
 This clearly defines the metric for success, which gives them the tools to evaluate their own performance and a clear path to improve upon it.

 If you want to have an approval process before it is scheduled, by all means, add it in, but try to avoid then posting it yourself.
-It may well be quicker but by doing this step yourself, it removes your team member from the process and makes it difficult for them to see themselves as fully responsible for the task.
+It may well be quicker, but by doing this step yourself, it removes your team member from the process and makes it difficult for them to see themselves as fully responsible for the task.